holochain-gym/holochain-gym.github.io/docs/developers/index.md

 This is the right place to train yourself to become a holochain developer.

 In our gym you will find interactive *simulations*, working example *code* and hands-on *exercises*.
-On the left, you have a list of exercises, ordered from easier to harder.
+On the left, you have a list of exercises, ordered from easy to hard.

 **First stop: Requirements**